 It's suspected that their connection has been conflated over the years as a part of the blossoming tall tales of the Old West.
 The pair did come to Deadwood together, but hadn't known each other long before that.
 However, in her memoir, Jane did describe him as a friend.
 And the two, who died nearly 30 years apart, were buried beside each other in Deadwood's Mount Moriah Cemetery.

-10. General Samuel Fields Was A Deadwood Celeb
+10. General Samuel Fields was a Deadwood celebrity.

-As he did on the series, Fields proudly called himself "The N****r General."
+As actor Franklyn Ajaye did in the series, General Samuel Fields proudly called himself "The N****r General."
 He was a notable presence in the camp not only for his claims of being a Union Army general, but also for his flamboyant personality.
 This made him a recurring figure in the local newspapers like the Black Hills Pioneer, where he was described as "irrepressible, duplicatory, candescent," "the 'slycoon' senegambian," and "The Shakespearian Darkey."
 He was also an outspoken activist for the African-American community of Deadwood.

 In another Deadwood nod to true life, Doc Cochran responds to the corpse just as the doctor who arrived on the scene did.
 He "ran a probe through his head" to inspect the damage to the brain.